emberjs/website/source/blog/2018-05-30-emberjs-accessibility-and-a11y-tools.md

 ![A form with labels](/images/blog/2018-05-30-emberjs-accessibility-and-a11y-tools/form-with-labels.png)

 Now the filter has a label, and the tests pass!

+Fixing issues with contrast, aria labels, and DOM elements is an important step towards building an accessible app.
+That said, there are some tools that help reduce the amount of work that you have to do by hand, and we'll cover those next.

-### Using ember-a11y-landmarks for roles
+## Using ember-a11y-landmarks for roles

+Here's just one example of an addon that helps reduce the number of changes to make by hand.
 The [ember-a11y-landmarks](https://github.com/ember-a11y/ember-a11y-landmarks) addon helps manage the roles that should go on semantic tags like `<header>` and `<nav>`, without needing to learn the intricacies of when to use them.

 One huge thing you can do to improve an app's accessibility is to use semantic tags in the HTML.
 For example, always use `<button>` for buttons, instead of making them `divs`.
 However, some semantic tags still need extra attributes called roles for screen readers to work right, and they only need them some of the time based on their position in the DOM. ember-a11y-landmarks to the rescue!